 A career path rarely follows straight lines.
 Before landing in public relations, I worked a number of seemingly odd jobs, among them:

 - Dishwasher.
 I picked up garbage on the grounds of a US Army base, too.
-Extremely taxing work.
-All due respect to those who do this for a living.
-I’ve been grateful for the privilege of working in an office environment ever since.
+Very taxing work.
+Respect to those who do this for a living.
+I’ve been grateful for the privilege of working in an office ever since.

 - Slide sorter at a commercial photo archive.
 I spent all day sorting beautiful images by professional photographers.
 I learned something about assessing and organizing visual information.